-The self-portrait and the human body are the most important themes in his oeuvre.
-Of great significance to the process by which his works are created is the unity of content and form: rather than force an abstract idea on any given medium, he consciously allows the specific characteristics of a woodcut, a metal plate, or a bronze cast, for example, to influence his final result.
+Of significant importance to the process behind his works’ creation is the unity of content and form: instead of forcing an abstract idea upon an arbitrarily chosen medium, he deliberately allows the specific characteristics of said medium—be it a woodcut, a metal plate, or a bronze casting—to determine his respective works’ final outcomes.

-On view from 29 June until 24 September 2023.
+On view at the ALBERTINA Museum, Vienna from 29 June until 19 September 2023.

 Ofer Lellouche: Self-Portrait, 2009

 121 × 81 cm Radierung, Kaltnadel auf Chine Collé

 (ALBERTINA, Wien - Schenkung Ofer Lellouche 2020 im Gedenken an Dov Gottesman)